ellakoa/postcard-poem/content/posts/rose-castles.md

   where tall houses lean and tightly meet
   The area is steeped in villainous mystery
   And awash with a colourful nautical history
-  Has castles built in the shape of a rose
+  There are 2 castles built in the shape of a rose
   A memorial bandstand where music flows
   Fishing boats sit atop the shingle beach under skies that dominate this most easterly reach